Grossmont High School Advanced Placement and College Preparatory US History

 In the mid-1950s, Walt Disney created a series of movies celebrating the Frontier hero Davy Crockett (portrayed by Fess Parker).
 The success of movies led to Disneyland's inclusion of elements from the Crockett story to Frontierland and the Rivers of America.
 As the popularity of Crockett spread, the nation's youth adopted his story to make the image of Davy a permanent part of our culture--at least one high school made his image their mascot!!!

-De La Démocratie en Amérique was published in two volumes, the first in 1835 and the second in 1840, by Alexis de Tocqueville.
+Alexis de Tocqueville's great work was published in two volumes, the first in 1835 and the second in 1840.
 Its title translates as On Democracy in America.
 While investigating America's prison system for France, Tocqueville writes his observations of the new American Republic.
 The following excerpts explore the relationship between the American "love of money" and the commitment to "democracy" and "equality."
 Also described is the incredible "restlessness" of Americans in the pursuit of "happiness."
 These observations about our early Republic highlight truly unique American characteristics.
-Click below.
+Click below. |

-Lecture: Jacksonian Democracy
+Lecture: Jacksonian

 Andrew Jackson